 - American Association of Italian Studies

 - Dante Society of America

-- Dante’s Comedy and the Ethics of Invective in Medieval Italy: Humor and Evil (under contract with Lexington Books)
+- Dante’s Comedy and the Ethics of Invective in Medieval Italy: Humor and Evil (under contract)

 Refereed Journal Articles, Translations, and Book Chapters published

 - “Sarcasm and its Consequences in Diplomacy and Politics in Medieval Italy: Brunetto Latini’s Letter to Pavia and Dante’s Monarchia.”
 Words that Tear the Flesh: Sarcasm in Medieval and Early Modern Literature and Cultures.
 Eds.
 Alan Baragona and Elizabeth Rambo.
 New York and Berlin: Walter de Gruyter, 2018.
 119-142.

 - “Dante, Berlusconi, and the Bordello State: Paolo Sylos Labini and James Walston’s Democratic Dante at the Ebb of the Seconda Repubblica.”
 ‘Dante politico’: Ideological Reception Across Boundaries.
 Eds.
 Dennis Looney and Donatella Stocchi-Perucchio.
 Spec. issue of Mediaevalia 38 (2017): 249-278.

 - Armando Gnisci.
 “Emigrants and Mestizos in Twenty-First Century Europe.” in European Review, 25.4 (2017), Cambridge University Press, 1-9 [Italian-English transl. of “Migrazione e transculturazione in Europa nel XXI secolo,” Cultura del Portale Integrazione Migranti, 2014.]